itdojo/kismet-container/README.md

 # Running Kismet in a Docker Container

 These steps will create a Kismet image from scratch.
-The image creation process builds Kismet from source.
+The initial image creation process builds Kismet from source.
 This is a CPU and RAM intensive process.
 Depending on your computer this can take ***a long time*** (hours).
+In my testing, a Raspberry Pi 4 will take several hours; a BeagleBone Black will take a 36-48 hours.

 ## Swap File Requirements for Low RAM Systems